Avoid Capital Gains Tax on Gifted Property UK

 IHT liabilities & Exit charges by transferring/gifting assets into the trust and then onto the child

-This is a little more complicated so we will use an example:
+This is a little more complicated, so we will use an example:

 – £450,000 asset value

-– £325,000 less the nil band rate for IHT purposes
+– £325,000 less the nil band for IHT purposes

 – £125,000 asset value chargeable to IHT on transfer/gift into a trust

-– £25,000 IHT paid (£125,000 times by the 20% IHT rate)
+– £25,000 IHT paid (£125,000 times by the 20% IHT)

-Capital Gains Tax for the child on disposal of the asset
+CGT for the child on disposal of the asset

 3% SDLT surcharge considerations

-Potentially Exempt Transfer also known as PETS and Inheritance Tax bill
+Potentially Exempt Transfer also known as PETS and Inheritance

 A potentially exempt transfer (PET) means that the person passing an asset to a family member may still pay IHT if they die within 7 years of the original gift.